saulpierotti/markdown_notebook/BDP.md

 	* Output sandbox: the files that need to be produced
 	* Epilogue: final cleanup, file uploads, updates, ...
 	* Error recovery: what to do if the job fails
-* A job can be a single batch job that occupyies a single slot and it is executed in one core
-* A DAG workfolow is a series of jobs dependent from each other described by a directed acyclic graph
-	* It is essentially a pipeline
-* A collection of jobs can be run in parallel
-* A parallel job needs more than 1 core to run
 * Reservation: the batch scheduler can reserve cores for 1 job that is waiting for something to be executed
 	* This is typical of parallel jobs that are waiting for enough cores to be available
 * Backfill: while the reserved core are idle they can be used by other jobs